ninanina19/Expense-App-Project-04/README.md

 # Expense-App-Project-04
-This is an expense application creation project.
-This application is used for input and get report of expenses.
-Therefore the application has the form to input and the report to monitor the expenses.
-This application was developed using **Zoho Creator**, which can be accessed by web or mobile phone.
+This project involves the creation of an expense application.
+The application is designed to input and generate reports on expenses.
+It includes forms for data entry and features for monitoring expenses.
+Developed using Zoho Creator, the application can be accessed via web or mobile devices.

 ### Application Screenshots
 <details>